aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 If you do not use the middleware or decorator, you have to flush your metrics manually.

 !!! warning "Metric validation"
-    If metrics are provided, and any of the following criteria are not met, a **`RangeError`** exception will be thrown:
+    If metrics are provided, and any of the following criteria are not met, a **`RangeError`** error will be thrown:

     * Maximum of 29 dimensions
     * Namespace is set only once (or none)